IPC’s sustainability performance

-For the eighth consecutive year we have partnered with the Climate Neutral Group to compensate our carbon emissions.
-The last six years of emissions have been fully offset with Gold Standard credits from Cookstove projects in Africa.
-In 2015, credits were used from the Cookstove Project in Uganda.
+For the ninth consecutive year we have partnered with the Climate Neutral Group to compensate our carbon emissions.
+The last seven years of emissions have been fully offset with Gold Standard credits from Cookstove projects in Africa.
+In 2016, credits were used from the Cookstove Project in Uganda.
 This project has a positive impact on both climate and local communities.
 In co-operation with local communities, efficient charcoal ovens are developed and made available for the poorest households.
-Production and sales of the ovens takes place through a network of local companies, and regular awareness campaigns are developed to promote the use of efficient stoves.
-By replacing traditional cooking with fuel efficient stoves, carbon emissions are reduced and carbon credits generated.
-Revenues from carbon credits sales are invested in upscaling the project in order to provide maximum access to the stoves, while also creating jobs for local employees producing the stoves.
-This project allows households in Uganda to cut fuel bills by over a third, and therefore makes a significant contribution to poverty alleviation in the region.
-In addition, IPC also offset its GHG emissions for the year 2014 in association with the UNFCCC’s Climate Neutral Now initiative using UN Certified Emissions Reductions.
+Production and sales of the ovens takes place through a network of local companies, while local people are employed

 Waste manage efforts

-Reductions in paper use are driven through the continued implementation of a minimal printing policy and – unless there are good and pressing reasons – IPC encourages the printing of documents in black and white and on double-sided paper only.
+Reductions in our paper use are driven through the continued implementation of a minimal printing policy and – unless there are good and pressing reasons – IPC encourages the printing of documents in black and white and on double-sided paper only.
 Our printing paper is 100% Forest Stewardship Council (FSC) and EU Ecolabel certified.
-We provide recycling facilities in our communal areas so that employees can recycle glass, cardboard and plastic.
+In addition, continued provision of recycling facilities in our communal areas enables employees to recycle glass, cardboard and plastic.